-One respondent stated that resilience is appealing as a concept, but shows very little evidence of how to achieve in practice.
+One respondent stated that resilience is appealing as a concept but shows very little evidence of how to achieve in practice.
 This talks to mixed sentiments around the term.
 Some feel it has been used to support ongoing activities that are unjust, meaning they view it in a negative light.
 Those working in the NGO sector or as independent consultants tend to hold this view.
 Their critique is based on their experience of the term being attached to activities that are top-down and not sensitive to what is happening at grassroots level.
+Very few people within the City (Council) of Cape Town or among NGOs were actively using the term and framing of resilience in their applied work when this research was undertaken; this has since shifted.